 There's one more point to add: you can fix all the problems, just not by yourself.

-Some issues are so big that your team realistically cannot handle, and it’s not worth the time and effort trying to handle in house.
+Some issues are so big that your team realistically cannot handle, and it's not worth the time and effort performing in house.

 You need vendors who can do these things efficiently and at a lower cost.
 This is where a firm like Empaxis helps.

 When evaluating vendors, consider qualifications and compliance credentials.
 For example, our ISO 22301 certification demonstrates Empaxis's ability to help wealth managers protect against business disruptions while improving their operational efficiency.

 Starting a new job can be fun and exciting, but as a wealth management COO, the pressure will be on once the honeymoon period ends.